Every person entering aged care will be asked to pay towards daily living expenses for essential services

 A rental-style payment calculated on a per day basis that is not refundable.

 In this option you pay an amount, most often monthly, for your accommodation, which is calculated based on a daily rate.
 These payments are not refunded when you leave the home.

-* The government-set interest rate is called the MPIR (Maximum permissible interest rate).
-See the current MPIR rates on the dss website)
+*The government-set interest rate is called the MPIR (Maximum Permissible Interest Rate).
+See the current MPIR rates on the Department of Health website.